Wandering-Cursor/student-schedule/README.md

 # student-schedule
-A repo with a "simple" service for posting and viewing schedule.
+A repo with a simple service for posting and viewing schedule.
 Customizable.

+# Deployment

+## Frontend Deployment

+## Backend Deplyoment

+# Development
+Some useful insights on how to develop this system.

+Generally speaking it contains two projects in one repository.
+1. Frontend application (SPA) written in [Vue.js version 3](https://vuejs.org/) with use of [PrimeVue](https://primevue.org/);
+2. Backend application written in Python with use of Django for both - administrative tasks and REST API.

+Notes from original development team:
+- It's possible to rewrite this whole project as a "simplistic" React application with some Backend;
+- It's possible to rewrite just the frontend part with React and utilize SSR (Server Side Rendering), if that's your jazz;
+- Django is quite good despite what you may hear about it.

+And now some small tips for developers.

-# Frontend
+## Frontend
-## Generating API Client for Frontend
+### Generating API Client for Frontend
 ```bash
 npx typegen http://backend:8000/api/schema/ > src/api/openapi.d.ts
 ```
+Replace `http://backend:8000/api/schema/` with the URL with which you can obtain the OpenAPI schema from Backend app.
+This will refresh the types and provide you with a client for Axios.
+(You don't need to write API integration from scratch for each request)

-## Environment Variables
+### Environment Variables
 ```bash
 VITE_API_URL=https://root.api.url/
 VITE_SCHEMA_URL=https://api.url/to/openapi/schema/